bsamodro/F5BS/CIS-OCP-OVN-ConfigMap/CIS-Deployment.md

-## CIS - OpenShift Workshop - BigIP Preparation Guide
+## CIS - OpenShift Workshop - CIS Deployment Guide

 #### This document explains how to install CIS on OCP Cluster, Integrate to BigIP and Deploy Service with LTM as Ingress Controller